 Throughout the years, the Committee on the Peaceful Uses of Outer Space has considered different aspects of the long-term sustainability of outer space activities.
 Building on previous efforts, in 2010 the Scientific and Technical Subcommittee began considering as an agenda item the long-term sustainability of outer space.
 A Working Group on the Long-term Sustainability of Outer Space Activities was established, the objectives of which included identifying areas of concern for the long-term sustainability of outer space activities, proposing measures that could enhance sustainability, and producing voluntary guidelines to reduce risks to long-term sustainability.
 The Working Group and its expert groups addressed thematic areas including sustainable space utilization supporting sustainable development on Earth; space debris, space operations and tools to support collaborative space situational awareness; space weather; and regulatory regimes and guidance for actors in the space arena.

-In June 2016 the Committee agreed to a first set of guidelines for the long-term sustainabiliy of outer space activities ( A/71/20, Annex).
-Work continues on a preambular text and a second set of guidelines, which will be brought together with the first set to form a full compendium of guidelines.
+In June 2016 the Committee agreed to a first set of guidelines for the long-term sustainability of outer space activities (

 See below for recent documents relating to the long-term sustainability of outer space activities.
 For more documents, search the Documents Database.